-A scenic journey by regional train from the Bernese Oberland to the Valais
+A scenic journey by regional train between the Bernese Oberland and the Valais

-The RegioExpress Lötschberger trains travel between Bern in the north, and Brig on the southern side of the Alps.
-They even continue to Domodossola in Italy.
-The impressively engineered route uses tunnels and spiral loops to cross the Alps.
+The regional trains on the Lötschberg mountain route travel between Bern in the north and Brig in the south.
+You can continue your journey to Domodossola in Italy.
+The impressive mountain route uses tunnels and spiral loops to cross the Alps.

 The forum allows you to post your questions and discuss your plans.